Aristo240/entangled-representations/README.md

 - Inference-time activation steering with control conditions

 This repository contains experimental code and analysis pipelines.

-Results are preliminary and experiments are ongoing.
+**Status:** Active research project.
+Additional analyses and results will be added as experiments complete.